 As a member of Sebago Canoe Club, you have access to the American Canoe Association's lovely private camp on the shores of Lake Sebago, in Harriman State Park.
 The ACA camp is a great place to paddle, and people from all over the metro area come to spend a few hours, have a workout, take a swim, and go home again or possibly stay overnight.
-All members of our Brooklyn club are automatically members of the ACA, those members wishing to use the Cabin and grounds at Lake Harriman must be ACA members.
+All members of our Brooklyn club are required to become members of the ACA, those members wishing to use the Cabin and grounds at Lake Harriman must be ACA members.
 Please bring your ACA card as proof of membership.
 To join the ACA (www.americancanoe.org) , select membership type Paddle of America Club (PAC) and select Sebago.
-Dues are $30 for an individual ($40 for a family) is your Paddle America Membership, another name for your ACA dues.
+Dues are $30 for an individual ($40 for a family) to receive Paddle America Membership for a year, another name for your ACA dues.
 When you receive your ACA card, you get all the benefits of membership in that nationwide organization, including use of the ACA camp.

 To get there, take the New York State Thruway north to Exit 15A, Sloatsburg/Suffern.
 Take Route 17 north to Seven Lakes Drive.
 Turn right and go exactly 3.2 miles.
 After you have passed the entrance to Harriman State Park, the ACA camp will be down the first road on your left.
 The sign says SB2: ADK and Nawakwa.
 If you are on Seven Lakes Drive and you see the lake on your left, you have passed the entrance to the camp

 You MUST SIGN IN and PAY ACA CAMP FEES at the Pavilion at the top of the hill each and every day you are there.
 And NO PETS are allowed in the ACA camp.